How to Build a Chrome Extension (The Easy Way and the Hard Way)

 And you don’t have to build them from scratch.
 The PixieBrix marketplace has a ton of pre-made bricks that make it much easier to get started quickly.
 Some of the most popular bricks include sending Slack messages, pushing data to Zapier, automatically adding rows to a Google Sheet, and more.

-Now let’s see how easy it is to build your first Chrome extension with PixieBrix.
+Now let’s see how easy it is to build your first Chrome mod with PixieBrix.

 Step 1: Install the PixieBrix extension

-Before you can build your own extension, you have to get the PixieBrix extension.
+Before you can build your own mod, you have to get the PixieBrix extension.
 Create your free PixieBrix account, then install the extension on Chrome’s Web Store.

 After a quick onboarding that’ll introduce you to PixieBrix, you’ll be ready to build.